Quantum squeezing cannot beat the standard quantum limit: Prelude

 Just to reiterate the logical arguments made here. \begin{enumerate} \item Assuming the postulates of quantum mechanics are correct, the minimum uncertainty per unit time, that any single non-separable state provides on an unknown signal is bounded by the state response to the signal.
-This bound takes into account the minimum noise when measuring a single state vector. \item In the literature, a squeezed state is commonly described as having the same signal response as a single particle state.
-However, the measurement noise of this state is claimed to be less than the measurement noise of a single particle.
+This bound takes into account the minimum noise when measuring a single state vector. \item In the literature, a squeezed state is commonly described as having the same signal response as an unentangled single particle state.
+Instead of an increased response speed, the noise when measuring this state is claimed to be less than that achievable when measuring a single particle.
+Thus the claim is that squeezed states can achieve an enhanced precision.
 I agree that this argument sounds reasonable.
 It is persuasive because it appeals to our intuitive concept of signal-to-noise determining the measurement precision.
 I refer you to preceding point.
-Based on our understanding of quantum mechanics, this is impossible. \item An ensemble of entangled squeezed states contains less non-separable state vectors than an ensemble of unentangled states.
-Therefore squeezed ensembles cannot beat the standard quantum limit.\\ \end{enumerate}
+Based on standard quantum mechanics, this is impossible. \item For fixed number of particles, an ensemble containing entanglement has less non-separable state vectors than an unentangled ensemble.
+As squeezed states are entangled, measuring devices constructed using squeezed ensembles cannot beat the standard quantum limit.\\ \end{enumerate}

 If I could pinpoint why people have such strong resistance to these results, it seems to be because there is a vast body of theoretical and experimental work claiming the contrary.
 If you are at that point, then I ask you first to go through the arguments that I am making and look for an error.
 If none is forthcoming, then I urge you to consider reassessing the analysis presented by the rest of the scientific community (see the FAQ's section and Ref.\,[31] for a summary of my efforts to date).